xorinzor/shoutzor-pagekit/xorinzor/shoutzor/README.md

 make sure to install the `x264*`, `swh-plugins` and `gstreamer1.0*` packages;<br />
 when finished, install `liquidsoap` and `liquidsoap-plugin-all`

+@Features
+- Liquidsoap for audio stream generation
+- AutoDJ to continue playing tracks when no requests are in queue
+- AcoustID Implementation For Music Fingerprinting
+- LastFM Implementation for Artist / Album information

 @TODO
 - Implement Albums and Artists
 - Upload page: use Media::STATUS templates for upload response statuses